johnboulder/cmpsc-473-homework/README.md

 ### Contribution guidelines ###

 * Don't copy this code for your use in any class assignments.
 If you do you're a shitty programmer and don't deserve a degree.
-I worked hard to learn and understand how to program these things and I justly rewarded.
+I worked hard to learn and understand how to program these assignments and to accomplish it any other way is equivalent to resigning yourself to failure.

 ### Who do I talk to? ###